 In an episode of Hollywood’s Best Directors, Joe Dante talked about directing a Sci-Fi movie that was produced by Steven Spielberg.
 Innerspace was conceived as a serious film until Jeffrey Boam rewrote the screenplay after pitching it under the scenario of imagine if Dean Martin shrank and was put inside the body of Jerry Lewis.
 This affected a change in casting in that Dennis Quaid was cast because of his ability to impersonate Dean, whereas Martin Short was cast because he was quirkier than the other actors in the same way that Jerry was quirkier than anyone else during the height of his fame and popularity.
 Because of the change in script, Dante became the director because Spielberg didn’t have a reputation for being a comedy director.
 Dante joked that he would be hired for movies which Spielberg wasn’t going to do.

 Rewrites cost more money than people realize.
 It’s not just a matter of salary and printing hundreds of paper sheets, but copyrighting.
 More dialogue can result in a bigger salary (or a percentage of the box office intake).
 Regardless, rewriting is a cheaper yet more sensible alternative to recasting and reshooting.
 A screenplay will have to be shortened or at least rewritten to be cheaper because the star power is unavailable or uninterested.
 If a screenplay is shortened, it means that the distributors have conferred with the exhibitors to learn that a movie can only be a certain length depending on who is starring in it.
-A movie that is three hours long has to star someone who was in a movie that grossed half a billion dollars.
-A movie that is over two hours long has to prominently feature (if not star) someone who appeared in a movie that grossed a fifth of a billion dollars.
+A movie that is over two hours long has to prominently feature (if not star) someone who starred in a movie that grossed a fifth of a billion dollars.
 For instance, Pulp Fiction prominently featured Bruce Willis.